 A full-time field experience in a school requiring a minimum of 90 hours as a teacher's aide.
 The student must keep and submit a log of the experience.
 May be done in the following settings: early childhood, elementary, middle-school/secondary, Christian school or special education.
 A combination of settings may be approved by Education Department.
-Prerequisite: EDU 200 Social and Philosophical Foundations of Education.
+Minimum grade of C in EDU 200 (for all majors) and in EDU 201 and EDU 250 in Special Education (for Special Ed majors) Social and Philosophical Foundations of Education.
 Field Experience in Special Education Prerequisite: Minimum grade of C in EDU 201.